sayfer-io/Snapper/docs/docs/API/utils/fileUtils/functions/detectPackageManagerVersion.md

 > **detectPackageManagerVersion**(`workingDir`): `string`

 Detects the package manager version specified in package.json.

+This function reads the `package.json` file in the given working directory and extracts the `packageManager` field.
+It supports the following package
-It checks for supported package managers: Yarn, npm, and pnpm.
+managers: Yarn, npm, and pnpm.

 ## Parameters